DIDecentralized/DIDecentralized.github.io/self-sovereign-identity/evolution-of-ssi.md

+---
-# The Evolution of Self Sovereign Identity (Draft Seeking Feedback)
+title: The Evolution of Self Sovereign Identity (Draft Seeking Feedback)

-;TLDR A start at examining leading thought around SSI since 2016, and presenting the idea of "modularizing" essential components of SSI documentation.
+description: A start at examining leading thought around SSI since 2016, and presenting the idea of "modularizing" essential components of SSI documentation.
+layout: single

 ---